alpine-hodler/web/README.md

 ## Usage

 To use this package install the sdk that you want using `go get` or `go install`.

-For example:
+Here is the comprehensive list of available API:

 ```
 go get github.com/alpine-hodlr/sdk/pkg/coinbase
 ```

-See the examples directory for examples on how to impliment the SDK.
+See the documentation examples on how to impliment the SDK.

 ## Development